-Learn about a simple command for Windows and Mac that will help you quickly find the password of a WiFi network that your computer is already connected to.
+Learn about a simple command for Windows, Mac and Linux that will help you quickly find the password of a WiFi network that your computer is already connected to.

 Learn how to optimize your wireless network, enhance the security of your network, enable wireless printing, allow remote connections and other networking tips and tutorials.